 This course is taking place during a time of radical changes in social movements and political culture.
-Our activities, and discussions will address these events and help us analyze and evaluate them.
+Class readings, activities, and discussions will address these events and help us analyze and evaluate them.
 We will pay particular attention to the role of the media (including social media) in both interpreting social changes and contributing to them.
-We will explore, for example, the ways that movements have adjusted to the pandemic by moving many activities online, and also the ways that the pandemic itself has generated moral and political issues and even become a focus of protests.
+We will explore, in particular, the ways that movements have adjusted to the COVID-19 pandemic by moving many activities online.